 We recently designed a barcode scanner to use with our online store.
-To power the scanner, we decided to use 18650 size lithium ion batteries as they are high capacity for their weight and cheap to buy.
-This was the first project that has used li-ion batteries so we looked on ebay for some that would be suitable and found some UltraFire batteries that were supposedly rated at 5Ah.
+To power the scanner, we decided to use 18650 size lithium-ion batteries as they are high capacity for their weight and cheap to buy.
+This was the first project that has used li-ion batteries so we looked on eBay for some that would be suitable and found some UltraFire batteries that were supposedly rated at 5Ah.

-When the batteries arrived, we put then in the scanner and tested it to see how long they would last.
+When the batteries arrived, we put them in the scanner and tested them to see how long they would last.
 The barcode scanner draws around 250mA so with a 5Ah battery it should have provided 20 hours of life.
 3 hours later the batteries were discharged.
 Either the barcode scanner was drawing a lot more power than it should have been or the batteries were not carrying their rated capacities.
 We decided to test the batteries to see what their actual capacity was.

 As you can see all four UltraFire batteries were well below their rated 5000mAh with the lowest at only 643mAh and the highest at 930mAh.
 The two Samsung batteries held a capacity of just over 2.5Ah so they were close to their rated capacities.

 The lesson to be learned from this test?
-Don’t buy cheap batteries from ebay.
+Don’t buy cheap batteries from eBay.